mendix/docs-site-test/content/en/docs/studio7/page-editor/page-editor-widgets/page-editor-widgets-buttons.md

 * Sign Out
 * Open Link

-{{% alert type="info" %}}
+{{% alert color="info" %}}

-Apart from the default button widgets, you can also [download widgets from the Mendix Marketplace](https://marketplace.mendix.com/) to your app.
-For more information, see section [4 Widgets by Origin](page-editor-widgets#widgets-by-origin) in *Widgets*.
+Apart from the default button widgets, you can also [download widgets from the Mendix Marketplace](https:/marketplace.mendix.com/) to your app.
+For more information, see section [4 Widgets by Origin](/studio7/page-editor-widgets/#widgets-by-origin) in *Widgets*.

 {{% /alert %}}